modem7/PyPI/README.md

 `git clone https://github.com/modem7/PyPI.git && cd PyPI`

 ### Run the script.
-This will build the wheels for x86_64 and arm64, and create a suitable gh-pages set of files.
+This will build the wheels for multiple architectures, and create a suitable gh-pages set of files.

-`./build_borg_wheels.sh`
+`./build_xxx_wheels.sh`

 ### Using the index:
 In the requirements.txt of the end install, you'll need to add: `--extra-index-url https://modem7.github.io/PyPI/simple`